Trust Us – This Tropical Fruit Is Sure to Shine at Your Backyard Barbecue

 - 1/2 cup extra-virgin olive oil

-- Meanwhile, make the dressing.
-In a small bowl, whisk together the red wine vinegar, juice, honey, minced garlic, salt and black pepper.
-Then slowly stream in the olive oil while you continue to whisk.
-Set aside.
+- In a bowl, whisk vinegar, juice, honey, garlic, salt, and pepper.
+While whisking, slowly add in olive oil.

 Pineapple and Coconut Ice Cream